-8/30/22: PPNNE health centers in Vermont currently have a limited supply of hMPXV vaccine (also known as Monkeypox) on hand.
-Please call our staff at 866-476-1321 to book and we'll tell you which health center closest to you has the vaccine in stock.
+8/30/22: PPNNE health centers in Vermont currently have a limited supply of Mpox vaccine (formerly called Monkeypox) on hand.
+Please 866-476-1321 to book an appointment and we'll tell you which health center closest to you has the vaccine in stock.
 Appointments are required.
 This service is not bookable online.
 Patients in Maine and New Hampshire should visit their local Department of Health and Human Services to find vaccine centers near you.

 Who can get vaccinated?

-- A rare disease caused by monkeypox virus.
+- A rare disease caused by Mpox virus.